 You can voluntarily sign up for email updates like gear updates, information about newly released courses, discounts etc. It’s a revolutionary new way of communicating that I call: Don’t shoot yourself in the foot by annoying people with crap they don’t want™.

 The reason all students need an account is that I actually built a great lesson system on this website that can be tweaked to students preferences.
 Like different diagrams and mirrored videos for left-handed people, quickly picking up where you left off and more stuff like that.
-If you’re learning with me, for free or not, I want you to have the complete experience.

 It depends on if you’re a member through Patreon (the old way) or a member through Paddle (all subscriptions since 2021).